 Prineha Narang

-Professor of Physical Sciences and Electrical and Computer Engineering, UCLA
+Professor of Physical Sciences and Electrical and Computer Engineering, UCLA, UnitedStates

 Dr. Prineha Narang is a Professor of Physical Sciences and Electrical & Computer Engineering at UCLA, with research spanning quantum materials, non-equilibrium dynamics, and quantum information science.
 Previously, she was a faculty member at Harvard and held research roles at MIT and HUCE.
 She holds a Ph.D. from Caltech and has received numerous honors, including the Guggenheim Fellowship, Maria Goeppert Mayer Award and NSF CAREER Award.
 Dr. Narang has led DOE and NSF research centers and serves in leadership roles across APS, Optica and MRS. She is an Associate Editor at ACS Nano and Applied Physics Letters.